hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 > 1. Launch the [Homebrew Launcher](docs/user-guide/browser-exploit)
 > 1. Launch Wuphax
 > 1. Press `B` to restore the Mii Channel
->  - If, for some reason, you cannot restore your backup, you will need to [reinstall your Mii Channel](docs/vwii/recover-mii-channel)
+>  - If for some reason, you cannot restore your backup, you will need to [reinstall your Mii Channel](docs/vwii/recover-mii-channel)

 ### NAND Backup